Skip to main content

 Coordinate Conversion

-// Convert lat/lng to [lng, lat] for Deck.gl
+// Convert lat/lng to [lng, lat] for Deck.gl as a reactive reference

 const data = op('./raw-coordinates').out.data